ViggoValfridsson/JavaScript-Backend-GraphQL-Apollo-Express/README.md

 - To start the server simply run the command "npm run start:dev"
 - The project includes dummy data
+- When performing update mutations you don't need to provide all arguments.

 # Query examples: